 Benefits of Variable Speed Pool Pumps

 Your pool pump is extremely important.
 That’s why choosing the right type of pump is one of the most key decisions you will make for your pool — and your wallet.
-A recent trend among pool owners is installing a variable speed pool pump.
-These pumps are a great option for many pools, and they'll soon be increasing in popularity, especially in recent years.
-As of July 19, 2021, new federal regulations will require manufacturers to produce pool pumps that meet or exceed minimum energy efficiency requirements.
-In short, single speed pumps greater than 1.0 total horsepower (THP) will need to be replaced by variable speed pumps are gradually replacing these less pumps in residential applications.
+A recent trend among pool owners is to install a variable speed pool pump.
+These pumps are a great option for many pools, and have been steadily increasing in popularity, especially in recent years.
+As of July 19, 2021, new federal regulations now require manufacturers to produce pool pumps that meet or exceed minimum energy efficiency requirements.
+In short, single speed pumps greater than 1.0 total horsepower (THP) have been phased out.
+More efficient variable speed pumps are gradually replacing these less pumps in residential applications.
 You can learn more about the new legislation on our blog, Pool Pump Regulation Changes for 2021.

 Not sure where to start?
 No problem.
-We’ll help you learn about the benefits of variable speed pumps so you can decide if one is right for you.
+We’ll help you learn about the benefits of variable speed pumps.
+You can then use that information to decide if one is right for you and your pool.

 Key benefits include: